|

 War of the Worlds prior to this).
 The aspiration of The

-Black Dahlia is painfully obvious from the word go, but through De
+Black Dahlia is painfully obvious from the word go, and thanks to De

-Palma's sense of visuals it stays interesting and slightly seductive for
+Palma's visual sense it remains interesting and slightly seductive for

-smart and De Palma can no longer control it.
-Like other stories by James
+become clever and De Palma can no longer control it.
+Like in other stories by James

-messy and insignificant.
-It doesn't help much that the acting is
+the story becomes cluttered and insignificant.
+It doesn't help much that the

-completely forgettable, with Hartnett trying desperately to surpass his
+performances are completely forgettable, with Josh Hartnett trying desperately to surpass his

-range and Swank putting in another exhibit why her two Academy Awards
+range, and Hilary Swank delivering another exhibit as to why her two Academy Awards

-will remain a mystery more interesting than The Black Dahlia for
+will remain a mystery deeper than the one in The Black Dahlia for

 generations to come.